Overview of multiple sclerosis (MS)

 People with RRMS will likely have mobility issues, but these issues are more gradual.People with PPMS often experience more mobility issues and have more trouble walking.

-For example, those with PPMS may also find it more difficult to continue working because of their mobility issues and declining neurologic function.
+For example, those with PPMS may find it more difficult to continue working because of their mobility issues and declining neurologic function.